 Tips for those who want to discover Mykonos on a scooter

 Unfortunately not everyone who decides that they are up for renting a scooter or motorbike is equipped with the required experience or knowledge.
 This is not necessarily a bad thing.
 Everyone has to learn somehow.
 But before you take off on that exciting adventure, be sure to do your homework!
-We have compiled a great list of tips and advice for the first-time rider on our new vehicle fleet.
+We have compiled a great list of tips and advice for the first-time rider.
+Also be sure to check out our guide on which scooter type to choose.
 Before renting a scooter or motorbike…

 - Get a licence.
 You can not rent any scooter without the appropriate drivers license.